martinsliz/Garden-Rescue/README.md

 ### Description

-A spring/garden themed memory card game in which the player flips a card to reveal and image and must find a matching image among the group.
+A garden themed memory card game!
+Geared toward small children, a player must find the matching pictures and restore order to the garden after a storm.

 ---